Friday, Sept. 27, 2019 (Updated Oct. 13, 2019)

 Dec.
 5, 2017: Voted to implement the tax extension approved by voters

 Sept.
-20, 2018: Supported reimbursement agreement with Xcel to pay for muni negotiations
+20, 2018: Supported reimbursement agreement with Xcel Energy, a publicly traded utility company based in Minnesota. to pay for muni negotiations

 Dec.
 4, 2018: Voted to reauthorize the city to file for condemnation of Xcel’s assets